negrinho/sane_tikz/tutorial.md

 This recursive decomposition can be inspected in the `stz.draw_to_tikz` function which is used by the `stz.draw_to_tikz_standalone`.
 This means that we can impose a drawing ordering simply by ordering the elements correctly in the grouping.
 In the call to `stz.draw_to_tikz_standalone`, all the elements of the figure are grouped.
-Oftentimes for figures, there is no particular ordering that must be imposed because the elements might not have overlaps between visual elements in the figure.
+Oftentimes for figures, there is no particular ordering that must be imposed because the sub-elements don't overlap.

-Other important concepts are moving existing elements and computing coordinates of interest such as bounding box computations.
+Other important concepts are moving existing elements and computing coordinates of interest.

 # Simple example